3F/web.vsSBE/Scripts_&_Commands/SBE-Scripts/Components/OWPComponent.md

 ## out ##

-For getting mixed data from the OWP.
+Gets mixed data from the OWP.
 Returns the partial raw from all build log

 Syntax:
 ```